 They're passing the buck.

-Democrats, they should never have done this.
+Democrats, they should never have done that.

 We shouldn't have done this.

-Health care law is really complicated.
+Healthcare law is really complicated.

 What this means is they know the worst is yet to come.

-They know that individuals are being shocked by the increase In premiums and deductibles.
+They know that individuals are being shocked by the increase in premiums and deductibles.

 They know they can read the stories in the news.